 A visitor permit for 31 days is granted to all Nationals on arrival at Rarotonga airport (presentation of a valid passport for at least six months beyond the intended period of stay and a ticket for return or onward travel is required).
 Visas can be extended for up to six months at the Ministry of Foreign Affairs and Immigration in Rarotonga.

-The Cook Islands uses the NZ$ currency - 24 hr ATM can be found at the airport (BSP Bank at the airport opens for all international flights), and ANZ, BCI and BSP have ATM's in Avarua town.
-Both BSP and ANZ banks have ATM's on Aitutaki.
+The Cook Islands uses the NZ$ currency - 24 hr ATM can be found at the airport (BSP Bank at the airport opens for all international flights), and BSP has an ATM in Avarua town.
+BCI over the counter only.
 Major credit cards are accepted in most shops, restaurants and by some tour operators on Rarotonga and Aitutaki.
 Some shops will exchange travellers cheques as well.

 Cook Islands time is 10 hours behind GMT (London), 22 hours behind NZ and 5 hours behind US West Coast.